yalisholet77/RVC-GUI/README.md

 <h1>RVC GUI is a fork of RVC "Retrieval-based-Voice-Conversion-WebUI"
 <br><br>

-for audio file inference only
+For audio file inference only

   <br>